← More about keyboards

 User instructions

-Users will need to complete a few steps to use the feature in their keymap.
-For the skeleton above, the steps are as follows.
+Users will need to complete a couple steps to use the feature in their keymap.

 }